 In addition to his client counseling and litigation experience, Nick has represented local governments, school districts, and numerous entities in a variety of matters, including public records requests, Ohio’s Sunshine Laws, public funding procedures, real estate disputes, and zoning drafting and compliance.
 Nick currently serves as the appointed City Attorney for the City of Trenton, Ohio.

 Nick enjoys helping others in his native town of Hamilton, Ohio.
-Nick has served on the boards of various non-profits in the Hamilton community aimed at enhancing others’ lives, and volunteers his time each year to organize and implement the Butler County United Way Campaign.
+Nick has served on the boards of various non-profits in the Hamilton community aimed at enhancing others’ lives.

 Nick lives in Liberty Township, Ohio, with his wife, Emilee, and their four young children, Lillien, Liam, Leighton, and Lane.
 Their family spends their weekdays outdoors on their “mini-farm” and almost every sunny weekend on their boat on Lake Cumberland.